 Reasons to Go to College After High School

-While transitioning into college immediately after high school may not be the right choice for everyone, there certainly are some significant benefits you need to consider.
+While transitioning to college immediately after high school may not be the right choice for everyone, there indeed are some significant benefits you need to consider.
 Here are some things you should think about when deciding whether to take a year off before college:

 - Some studies have shown that many students who wait instead of going to college immediately after high school never end up going at all.
-In you take a job right after high school you may find yourself putting it off year after year and it could hurt you in the long run.
+If you take a job right after high school, you may find yourself putting it off year after year, and it could hurt you in the long run.

 - According to a Huffington Post report, those who choose not to go to college at all make as much as $800,000 less than college graduates over the course of their lifetime.
 Even if you only take a year off, you could be cutting into your lifetime salary.

 - If you do not go to college right after high school, you could miss out on some life-changing experiences that can shape who you are and what you believe in.
 The habits and opinions you form as a young adult will stay with you for

 When you ask your child about what he learned in school, he can probably tell you what subject he studied and rattle off some relevant facts.
 But when he brings home a test on the subject, you don’t see an “A” marked in red at the top of the page.
 Many parents do not realize that testing is not necessarily an accurate measure of your child’s intelligence, or even of his ability to understand certain subject matter.
 Testing is a skill and some children simply struggle more than others.

 If your child seems perfectly intelligent and hardworking but still struggles when it comes to testing, you shouldn’t just brush it off.
 Testing is an important part of most school curriculums so it will benefit your child to take action sooner than later if he struggles with testing.
 Keep reading to learn more about why your child might be struggling and what you can do to help him.